96% of our BSc (Hons) Sport and Exercise Science are in employment or further study six months after graduating Graduate Destination Survey 2016

 Students will be provided with the opportunity to conduct their work-related experience within a number of key vocational areas related to the sports industry.
 These will include school sport, competition/event organisation, community club coaching and other community sport delivery.
 The intention of the module is to provide students with the opportunity to develop the vocational skills of practical delivery required of individuals within the sports industry.

 Dissertation - 40 credits

-This will enable you to design and conduct an independent study and to be able to critically evaluate scientific data and literature.
+This will enable the student to design and conduct an independent study and to be able to critically evaluate scientific data and literature.

 Muscle Function and Biomechanics - 20 credits

-The module will incorporate: Newton’s laws of motion with respect to angular kinematics and kinetics; the mechanics and energetics of walking and running; theory of linear elastic and visceoelastic solids (stress, strain, strength, extensibility, stiffness, and toughness); structure and mechanics of tendon, ligament and bone; the biomechanics of sports injuries and associated healing process.
+The module will incorporate: Newton’s laws of motion with respect to angular kinematics and kinetics; the mechanics and energetics of walking and running; theory of linear elastic and visceoelastic materials (stress, strain, strength, extensibility, stiffness, and toughness).
 Furthermore, students will develop technical competence and analytical skills using Quintic Biomechanics software.

 Environmental Physiology - 20 credits (optional)

 This module will consider the physiological responses to a range of different environments (warm, cold, high-altitude and underwater) using our state-of-the-art environmental chamber and what effect these environments have on the body’s response to exercise and exercise performance.

 Sports Massage and Rehabilitative Training - 20 credits (optional)